mrnorman/YAKL/README.md

 yakl::unpackIndices(int globalIndex, int dimSize1, [int dimSize2, ...], int index1, [int index2, ...])
 ```

 The `Array` class is set up to handle two different memories: Host and Device, and you can seen an example of how to use these above as well as in the [awflCloud](https://github.com/mrnorman/awflCloud) codebase.
+Also, it uses C-style index ordering with no padding between elements.

+Be sure to use `yakl::init()` at the beginning of the program and `yakl::finalize()` at the end.

 ## Compiling with YAKL